uludag/nosql-biosets/readme.md

 # Project aim and summary

-NoSQL-biosets project includes scripts for NoSQL indexing and querying of selected free bioinformatics datasets.
+NoSQL-biosets project includes scripts for indexing and querying selected free bioinformatics datasets.
 In adition to datasets, project aims to include index/query scripts for commonly used bioinformatics data types and formats, such as SBML and GFF.

 In the early stages of the project only indexing with Elasticsearch was supported.
 Later MongoDB support was implemented for most of the datasets already included in the project.